BruhKofi/bruhkofi.github.io/_posts/2016-12-19-how-to-become-a-web-developer-from-scratch--learn-programming.markdown

 ---
 layout: post
-title: "How to Become a Web Developer From Scratch - Learn Programming"
+title: "How to Become a Web Developer From Scratch"
 date: "2016-12-19 07:30:44 +0100"
 blog: true
 comments: true